 Follow these simple guidelines will help you to wear coloured contact lenses safely.

 Dos and Don'ts

 - Do – Take proper care of your lenses.
 Follow the instructions given by the manufacturer, and only wear them as long as they were intended.
 Dailies should be disposed of when taken out, and monthlies should be replaced at 30 days.
 Wearing lenses longer than prescribed can cause health risks, and reduce the quality of vision.

 - Do - Make sure you enjoy your new look.
 If not, change it!
 There's no point in sticking with a lens you don't think looks good on you.
 You decided to try coloured lenses to feel better about your appearance, so don't settle for anything less than perfect.

 - Don't - Share your coloured lenses with anyone.
 Lenses are fit specifically for the eyes of the person they are prescribed to, and are very unlikely to fit another person's eyes.
 Even more importantly, the risk of eye infection skyrockets when lenses are shared between people.

 - Don't - Wear contact lenses if your eyes are sore or irritated.
 These may be symptoms of a serious problem, and wearing contacts may make the problem even worse.
 If the irritation doesn't go away after a day or two, consult your eye care practitioner.

-- Don't - Use your contact lenses for a longer period of time that is recommended for the lens.
-A daily lens should be disposed of every day, a monthly lens every month.
+- Don't - Use your contact lenses for a longer period of time than is recommended for the lens.
+A daily lens should be disposed of every day, and a monthly lens every month.